-- 1. Select the [CONFIG] option from the main menu and select pulse from the primary parameters. - 2.
+- 1. Switch to the lower display and select pulse from the primary parameters. - 2.
 Choose the desired unit and enter the frequency using the keypad. - 3.
 Select the [COUNTS] function from the home menu to enter the number of pulses.
 Use [TRIG] to start and stop the signal. - 4.
 The amplitude of the pulse can be adjusted in the same manner as for frequency.